andreikop/enki/README.md

 #### Install dependencies
 * Python 2.
 Tested on v2.6.6 and v2.7.2
 * PyQt4
-* QScintilla 2 and Python bindings. v2.4.1 or newer
 * pyparsing
 * pygments.
 (Optional, for highlighting Scheme files)
 * markdown.
 (Optional, for Markdown preview)